google-research/flood-forecasting/docs/source/usage/config.rst

 -  ``cmal_deterministic``: When using the ``cmal`` head, use the deterministic 10 point cmal sampler.
    It may be used when there are low memory constraints, for GPU or CPU or both.
 Instead of using a low n_samples, this sampler may be enabled, which should result in a better approximation.
+   Another use is deterministic results may be compared 1:1.

 -  ``hidden_size``: Hidden size of the model class.
 In the case of an LSTM, this reflects the number of LSTM states.